The Consumer Contracts Regulations

-This is the minimum consumers must be given and many sellers choose to exceed this, so always check the terms and conditions in case you have longer to return your items.
+Seven days is the minimum legal cancellation period and many sellers choose to exceed this, so always check the terms and conditions in case you have longer to return your items.

-As this seven-day working period is the time you have to decide whether to cancel, by law the seller can’t say that you must have returned the goods within this time frame.
+As this seven-day working period is the time you have to decide whether to cancel the contract, by law the seller can’t say that you must have returned the goods within this time frame.